 - Free meals – Children experiencing homelessness can get free meals at school without completing any forms.

 - The Illinois State Board of Education’s Homeless Education page provides links to important forms, funding and legislation information, and additional resources.
+This map can help you locate the regional homeless education liaison in your area.

 - Once basic needs are met, additional needs can be addressed.
 This tip sheet from the National Center on Early Childhood Health and Wellness explores the effects of homelessness on children’s health and wellness and steps providers can take to connect families with additional resources.